audiBookning/nest-dataloader-test/README.md

 # Test

 Repo with a temporary hack for using Dataloader.load in [nestjs-graphql-dataloader](https://github.com/TreeMan360/nestjs-graphql-dataloader) for SQL OneToMany relationships.
+With the objective to understand the use of Dataloader and also its use in NestJs.

 Related Issue: [Empty array in field return an error](https://github.com/TreeMan360/nestjs-graphql-dataloader/issues/2#issuecomment-614276632)